rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 oc apply -f istio-files/recommendation-v1_v2_25_75.mtls.yml
 ```

 Let's generate some load.
-For doing this we can do it with curls, but with this simple program you can generate this load:
+We could do this with curl, but with this simple script you can generate load more easily:

 ```
 $ cat istio-files/test.sh